yjwong1999/RSGuidedDiffusion/README.md

 # Remote Sensing Guided Diffusion with Limited Domain Data

-This is part of the code for our 2024 IEEE BigData Cup: Building Extraction Generalization Challenge (BEGC) solution.
+This code is part of our solution for 2024 IEEE BigData Cup: Building Extraction Generalization Challenge (BEGC).

 ## Setup
 Conda environment